mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 ## During the engagement

-Client team buy-in involves accepting to hear recommendations from us, and for this to continue, our recommendations have to resonate and make sense within their context.
+Client team buy-in involves accepting to hear recommendations from us, and for this to continue, our recommendations have to resonate and make sense.

-Addressing declared pain points is a great way to ensure this relevance.
-We're delivering immediate value, solving real problems for the client team.
+Addressing pain points is a great way to ensure this relevance, and build trust.
+We're solving real problems, removing slogs.

-When detecting issues around which there's not yet agreement with the client team, we bring awareness and dialogue until there's enough consensus to prioritize.
+Often we'll find issues that weren't raised before.
+Or ones where a priority and solution aren't yet agreed upon.
+In these cases, we study and discuss until there's enough consensus, and the team prioritizes it.

-And then we help them implement it.
+And then we help them implement it, as part of the team.

-## Wrapping up

-?

 [Reach out](/contact/) to talk about how we can help your team.